 Using the AB Chance screw pile system ensured the protection of this natural historical landmark for, potentially, centuries to come.
-Allowing this tree to continue to support the local ecology as a valuable food source for small mammals and birds and a habitat for many insect species.
+It allowed this tree to continue to support the local ecology as a valuable food source for small mammals and birds and a habitat for many insect species.

 This solution was necessary as no other piling system could have been approved this close to a protected tree.
 Ground Sun assisted in gaining approval for these foundations supplying method statements and detailed specifications about the helical screw piling system.

 Building control originally required a 2.5m – 3m deep 1m² concrete pad to support this reconfiguration.
-This would have proven very difficult and time consuming for the primary contractors due to the restricted access and the amount of excavation required and also the cramped area in which they would have had to dig.
+This would have proven very difficult and time consuming for the primary contractors due to the restricted access and the amount of excavation required.
+Also, the cramped area in which they would have had to dig.